-Planck's length [1] and Planck's time [2] quantify two of the physical parameters of the D-string.
-The maximally expanded D-string is a cubic hexahedron, with the length along any side equal to Planck's length (l_p) , see figure 1(A).
-Each individual expansion or contraction of a D-string occurs in a quantum jump, and the time interval from initiation to completion of a
+Planck's length [1] and Planck's time [2] quantify two of the physical parameters of the S-brane.
+The maximally expanded S-brane is a cubic hexahedron, with the length along any side equal to Planck's length (l_p), see figure 1(A).
+Each individual expansion or contraction of an S-brane occurs in a quantum jump, and the time interval from initiation to completion of a quantum jump is equal to Planck's time and is invariant.
+After the first and any subsequent quantum jump contractions of the S-brane, the cubic shape of the S-brane distorts along multiple axes but maintains hexahedral shape with six planar faces, see figure 1(B).
+The range between maximally expanded and maximally contracted states of an S-brane defines space-time curvature.

 Figure 1.
-(A) D-string fully expanded, with each facet equaling Planck's length (B) D-string in a partially contracted state, with facet lengths less than Planck's length.
+(A) S-brane fully expanded, with each facet equaling Planck's length (B) S-brane in a partially contracted state, with facet lengths less than Planck's length.

 D-branes were discovered independently by Petr Horava, [3] and by the team of Jim Dai, Rob Leigh, and Joe Polchinski.
 [4] The D-brane is named after 19th century mathematician Johann Peter Gustav Dirichlet [5].
-Dirichlet's boundary conditions [6] are a set of restraints in that the Type I string ends are fixed in position, i.e. both ends of the Type I strings are attached to Dbranes.
+Dirichlet's boundary conditions [6] are a set of restraints in that the Type I string ends are fixed in position, i.e. both ends of the Type I strings are attached to D-branes.

-2.2 D-string model postulates:
+2.2 S-brane model postulates: